MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/assess.md

 - Identify servers to migrate together.
 This step is helpful if you need clarification on which servers are part of an app deployment you want to migrate.
 - Identify whether servers are in use and which servers you can decommission instead of migrate.
 - Analyze dependencies to ensure nothing is left behind and avoid surprise outages after migration.
-- Consider using the Azure Migrate [Business case](/azure/migrate/how-to-build-a-business-case) capability to help you analyze dependencies and build a business proposal to understand how migrating to Azure brings the most value to your business.
+- Use the Azure Migrate [Business case](/azure/migrate/how-to-build-a-business-case) capability to help you analyze dependencies and build a business proposal to understand how migrating to Azure brings the most value to your business.

 <!-- markdownlint-disable MD024 -->